nitindermohan/oak-new-docs/content/docs/guides/wiki-contribution-guide.md

 New Pictures should be added to this DB.

 ## Drawio files in the docs
-Some pictures that are not yet present in the Drawio master DB have the corrspondign .drawio file in the docs.
+Some pictures that are not yet present in the Drawio master DB have the corresponding .drawio file in the docs.

 - These files should be kept up to date.
 - Make sue to always ahve the CMU Sans Serif font installed in your machine otherwise figures might no be rendered correctly.